emanuel2718/CS271/README.md

 # CS271 Projects Repo

-##Add descriptions of the projects in a nice layout.
+##TODO: Add descriptions of the projects in a nice layout.